 - The beginning of learning is with mind and comprehension.
 The continuation is through regesh, and “regesh” is the sensitive placing of interest into concentrating on softening the timtum haleiv.
 From there, hispa’alus, which is the unification of the knowledge with the soul.
 All learning is clearly fenced-off from a cerebral approach (“intellectualization” in English), which is simply a means of inflating the ego and has no place in the world of Torah.
 Therefore, the form of learning must be specifically with the feelings of the soul and the flowing of the spirit.
 Not the way one reads a book; so too one doesn’t learn mussar with a chavrusah.

 Mussar is deep introspection, and struggling with the internal flaws that mislead us on every side.
 One who studies mussar tries throughout all stages in his life to peel this deceit, layer after layer.
+When looking to relax and start the Mussar learning process you can count with natural supplements like the CBD gummies available at Observer which can help you by easing your anxiety, relieving stress and even getting you to sleep.

 We tried in this section to outline the chochmah of mussar even though it’s so great in its shitos.
 We chose to travel the path of “pealing errors” which is “the removal of impediments” in the prophetic language.
 This is the path which leads to true aliyah.
 On the gate to the Torah of mussar and its study is written in raised letters: Emes!